Street Conversation II

 |Pe voi, vă||You|

 To say “they call me”, you can say ei mă cheamă pe mine.
 But that’s using all the pronouns possible.
 Remember, the personal pronoun is not mandatory, so we can say mă cheamă pe mine.
-Also the long form of the accusative personal pronoun is not needed, so in the end you can just say mă cheamă.
+The long form of the accusative personal pronoun is not needed either, so in the end you can just say mă cheamă.

 Another great verb is a se numi (to name oneself).